RexO77/MarkdownStudioX/README.md

 Markdown Studio is a next-generation markdown editor that combines the simplicity of markdown with the power of AI.
 Built for writers, developers, and content creators who demand a seamless, feature-rich editing experience.

 **Key Highlights:**
-- 🤖 AI-powered content formatting and enhancement
+- 🤖 AI-powered content formatting and enhancement (via Groq API)
 - 📱 Responsive design that works on all devices
 - 🔄 Real-time preview with synchronized scrolling
-- ☁️ Cloud-based document storage and sync
+- 💾 Auto-save to browser localStorage
 - 🎨 Multiple beautiful themes to choose from
 - 📊 Advanced export capabilities (PDF, DOCX, HTML, LaTeX)